 A shopping cart is also a place to collect products people are interested in but may not be ready to buy at the moment.
 That’s why you need to let them save these items and specify this function in the shopping cart UX design.

 a) Long-term cookies let users see the products in the cart even after closing the website and accessing it later.
-But clients may not know whether their goods will be saved and for how long, which is an unreliable way of saving the cart.
+However, customers may not know whether their goods will be saved and for how long, which is an unreliable way of reserving the cart.

-b) The “Save for later” button.
-Below is an example of separating saved items from those on a wish list.
-If you click on the link, the item is removed from the order but stays in the cart below in a separate section.
-As you can see, it doesn’t go to the “Favourites” list.
+b) The “Save for later” link.
+Below is an example of such a separation.
+If you click the CTA button, the item is removed from the order but stays in the cart below in a separate section.
+As you can see, it doesn't go to the “Favourites” list.

-So you can implement the feature another way: by configuring the “Move to wish list” button.
+You can implement the feature another way: by configuring the “Move to wish list” button.
 It allows customers to transfer products in one click.
-You can also consider a link to share the cart contents with others.
+You can also consider a link to share the cart's contents with others.

 3.6 Displaying Discount Options

 There is no guarantee that they will find it.
-Prospects may get disappointed, change their mind, or discover a similar product on competitors’ websites.
-That’s why you need to be careful with coupon fields to avoid spoiling the shopping cart UX.
+People may get disappointed, change their minds, or discover a similar product on competitors' websites.
+That's why you need to be careful with coupon fields to avoid spoiling the shopping cart UX.
 How visible should such boxes be?
 It depends on the business type and promotional strategy:

 a) A noticeable promo code entry field if discount codes are an essential part of your strategy;